-So I may have saved the best of my #SummerDesserts posts for last…these Strawberry Swirl Cupcakes with Fresh Strawberry Buttercream are basically summer in cupcake form.
+Strawberry Cupcakes with Fresh Strawberry Buttercream are basically summer in cupcake form.
 They’re fresh and sweet and they showcase fresh strawberries, the most quintessentially summer fruit!
-If you like cupcakes, or cake, or dessert (and who doesn’t, really?) then you’re definitely going to love this recipe!
+If you like cupcakes, or cake, or dessert (and who doesn’t, really?) then you’re definitely going to love this easy cupcakes recipe!

-The base for this recipe Chef Anna Olson’s Fluffy Vanilla Cupcakes, but I’ve made it my own and strawberry-ified it!
+The base for this easy cupcakes recipe is Chef Anna Olson’s Fluffy Vanilla Cupcakes, but I’ve made it my own and strawberry-ified it!
 It’s a great basic cupcake recipe and paired with delicious homemade strawberry frosting it turns out perfectly every time!

 For the cupcakes:

 - 3/4 cup unsalted butter softened to room temperature